danivalle27/BTP_EXP_BR/exercises/ex1/README.md

 In this exercise, we will create a test case in SAP Cloud ALM, that is then recorded with Tricentis Test Automation tool.

+## Exercise 1.1 - Creating an automated test case in SAP Cloud ALM and enter TTA

 1. Click on tab **Implementation** and on tile **Test Preparation**.
 <br>![](/exercises/ex1/images/CALM_Imp_TestPrep.png)